jamielliottg/Berry-Bash/instructions/6-publication.md

 * Public Name - The name of your skill showin in the Alexa App
 * One Sentence Description
-* Detailed Description
+* Detailed Description - This is one of the few places you have an opportunity to attract new users, so make the most of it!
+These descriptions show up in the list of skills available in the [Alexa app](http://alexa.amazon.com/spa/index.html#skills).
 * Example Phrases - come up with the three most exciting ways a user can talk to your skill.

-*  **Make sure that each of your example phrases are a perfect match with one of your Sample Utterances.**  Incorrect example phrases are one of the most common reasons that skills fail certification, so we have provided a short list of things to consider as you write your example phrases:
+*  **Make sure that each of your example phrases are a perfect match with one of your Sample Utterances.**  Make sure that each of them works well, and provides an excellent user experience. **NOTE**: Incorrect example phrases are one of the most common reasons that skills fail certification, so we have provided a short list of things to consider as you write your example phrases:

        | Common Failure Points for Example Phrases |
        | ----------------------------------------- |